1. What would you nominate as the best idea that anybody has ever had? Why?

 So, I’ll take Tool's Lateralus for its power, beauty, virtuosity, and spiritually uplifting lyrics.

-With my feet upon the ground I lose myself
+With my feet upon the ground I lose myself6.
+What is the most interesting thing you are working on/reading about/writing about these days?

 between the sounds and open wide to suck it in.